doublewordai/autobatcher/README.md

 ## Why?

-Batch LLM APIs offers 50% cost savings, but requires you to restructure your code around file uploads and polling. **autobatcher** lets you keep your existing async code while getting batch pricing automatically.
+Batch LLM APIs offers 50% cost savings (and specialist inference providers like Doubleword offer 80%+ savings), but these APIs you to restructure your code around file uploads and polling. **autobatcher** lets you keep your existing async code while getting batch pricing automatically.

 ```python
 # Before: regular async calls (full price)